open-quantum-safe/boringssl/README.md

 **liboqs** is an open source C library for quantum-resistant cryptographic algorithms.
 See [here](https://github.com/open-quantum-safe/liboqs/) for more information.

-**OQS-BoringSSL** is a fork that integrates liboqs into OpenSSL 1.1.1.
+**OQS-BoringSSL** is a fork that integrates liboqs into BoringSSL.
 The goal of this integration is to provide easy prototyping of quantum-safe cryptography in the TLS 1.3 protocol.
 (For TLS 1.2, see the [OQS-OpenSSL\_1\_0\_2-stable](https://github.com/open-quantum-safe/openssl/tree/OQS-OpenSSL_1_0_2-stable) branch.)

 Both liboqs and this fork are part of the **Open Quantum Safe (OQS) project**, which aims to develop and prototype quantum-safe cryptography.
 More information about the project can be found [here](https://openquantumsafe.org/).